mustafa-cpu-pr/frontEndAssignment-Jivus-AI/README.md

 5. **Phase 5**: Enhance UI with Bootstrap for responsive and intuitive design.

 ##Future Enhancements
-- Language Support: Add support for multiple languages in the Deepgram transcription process.

 - Transcript Export: Allow users to export their transcriptions as text files.
 - Dark Mode: Implement a toggle for dark mode for a better user experience.